 If they care, they will understand.
 If all goes well and you make it official by putting a ring on it, make sure that you talk before marriage after the engagement and keep these honest conversations flowing.
 Here we don’t mean talking about the wedding prep, but the life that awaits you on the other side of promising “till death do us part”.

 3. Select the right time

-Go for a grand, romantic proposal if you wish but secretly understand if the answer will be yes lest you get disappointed.
-The other person shouldn’t be left out in the cold, feeling the pressure to say ‘yes’ because you do decide to go down one knee in a hockey stadium, your faces flashing on a giant screen, when they really want to say ‘no’ or ‘I need more time’.
+Go for a grand, romantic proposal if you wish, but understand that there’s always a possibility of the answer not being too positive.
+The other person shouldn’t be left out in the cold, feeling the pressure to say “yes” because you decided to go down on one knee in a hockey stadium, your faces flashing on a giant screen, when they really want to say “no” or “I need more time.”

 4. Understand their plans for the future